harshivkrishna/TruView/TRUST_PREDICTION.md

 # AI-Powered Trust Prediction System

 ## Overview
-The TruView platform now features an intelligent AI-powered trust prediction system that automatically calculates trust scores for reviews based on multiple factors.
+The Truviews platform now features an intelligent AI-powered trust prediction system that automatically calculates trust scores for reviews based on multiple factors.
 This system helps users identify reliable and trustworthy reviews.

 ## How It Works